Simpit-team/KerbalSimpitRevamped/README.md

 This mod comes in two parts : the KSP mod and the Arduino lib.

 To install the KSP mod, you can either :
- - install it through [CKAN](https://github.com/KSP-CKAN/CKAN) (not yet available)
+ - install it through [CKAN](https://github.com/KSP-CKAN/CKAN) by installing Simpit (version 2.0.0 or after).
  - go the [release](https://github.com/Simpit-team/KerbalSimpitRevamped/releases) tab and dowload the last one.
-Copy the `KerbalSimpitRevamp` folder into the `GameData` folder of your KSP install
+Copy the `KerbalSimpit` folder into the `GameData` folder of your KSP install

-Don't forget to update your port name in the `KerbalSimpitRevamp\Settings.cfg` file !
+Don't forget to update your port name in the `KerbalSimpit\Settings.cfg` file !
+Copy it from `Settings.cfg.sample` if it does not already exists.
 You can find the right port name by copying the port name you are using in the Arduino IDE.

-To install the Arduino lib, you can go to the `KerbalSimpitRevamp` folder installed previously and copy the `KerbalSimpitRevamped-Arduino` into your Arduino library folder (usually under `Documents\Arduino\libraries`).
+To install the Arduino lib, you can go to the `KerbalSimpit` folder installed previously and copy the `KerbalSimpitRevamped-Arduino` into your Arduino library folder (usually under `Documents\Arduino\libraries`).
 Then you can open your Arduino IDE and you should find some Simpit examples in the example list.
+It should be included in the Arduino library manager shortly.